-A day (minutes) is scheduled in the district calendar for a snow make up day.
-If additional snow makeup days (minutes) are needed, they will follow the last scheduled day of student classes.
+Snow day make up is scheduled in the district calendar.
+If additional snow makeup days are needed, they will follow the last scheduled day of student classes.

 LABELING ALL POSSESSIONS

 Parents are encouraged to label all of their child's school supplies.
 It is especially important to label your child's outerwear and extra tennis shoes (for physical education classes).